mshanemc/deploy-to-sfdx/README.md

 Change the launcher url from `.../launch?template=...` to `.../byoo?template=...` to use the BYOO feature.

 The page warns people about the risks of executing scripts in a non-scratch org.
-Expect failures because you don't know what features are available.
+Expect failures because you can't guarantee that the target org has the features/settings your repo depends on.

 ---